 - Mood swings

 - Increased infections of the bladder and/or vagina

 Oh, the joys of having a uterus!

 What can I do to treat the symptoms?

-Conventional methods include a short-course of low-dose oral contraceptive for the relief of hot flashes.
+Conventional methods include a short course of low-dose oral contraceptives for the relief of hot flashes.

 There is also hormone replacement therapy, HRT, but neither perimenopause nor menopause are actual diseases, and the human body has evolved over the last few millennia to successfully make this transition.
 So, although it is available, and many women swear by it, it’s not for everyone and both the risks and benefits should be carefully considered before going down that route.
 Also, HRT should never be used if you have an increased risk of blood clots or heart disease.

-If you experience extremely heavy bleeding during perimenopause, you can have an endometrial ablation.
+If you experience extremely heavy bleeding during Perimenopause, you can have an endometrial ablation.
 This is when the uterine lining is destroyed to reduce, or end, menstrual flow.
-When my gynaecologist mentioned this to me, she explained that if you have an ablation, you may still get a period each month, but it would be nothing more than a light showing.
+When my gynecologist mentioned this to me, she explained that if you have an ablation, you may still get a period each month, but it would be nothing more than a light showing.

 Menopause is simply a transition from one phase of life to another.
 Unfortunately, many women see it as the beginning of the end and seek to find the answer to eternal youth.

 News flash!
 It doesn’t exist anywhere other than in your mind.